City of Literature

 She has had poems published in several anthologies, and was one of the Fortune Theatre's emerging playwrights in 2016, where her first play 50-to-1 had its premiere.

-Beverly is an active member of the Otago-Southland branch of the NZ Society of Authors, and has organised many local literary events including their Writers’ Salons.
+Beverly is also an active member of the Otago-Southland branch of the NZ Society of Authors and the City of Literature's Arts Collaboration group.

 Writers' Walks (around the inner city)